szvsw/hatchet-sst/README.md

 In any case, it's relatively easy to self-deploy Hatchet (and inexpensive, assuming you don't mind standing up and tearing down infra each time you run an experiment, assuming infrequent but highly bursty needs).
-It's only a few resources really - an AmazonMQ RabbitMQ broker, an Aurora/RDS Postgres database, and an ECS service with the actual Hatchet engine and web UI dashboard.
+It's only a few resources really - an AmazonMQ RabbitMQ broker, an Aurora/RDS Postgres database, and an ECS service with the actual Hatchet engine, API, and web UI dashboard.
 Having said that, there are also serveral conveniences pre-configured so that you can easily deploy in private subnets or with/without an internet-facing load balancer.
 If you have cloud infra experience, you may prefer to roll your own deployment, however, if